rmolinari/thesis_1999/1999_thesis.typ

   [Note that we do not wait for a stage $t_1$ at which $C_(t_1) neq C_(t_1 - 1)$, (or where there is similar change in $G$) but rather for a change from the situation at stage $s_1$.
-In either case, once we combine the various strategies using a priority tree (see @section2.3.3 below) strategy $alpha$ is not "accessible" at every stage.
+In either case, once we combine the various strategies using a priority tree (see @section2.3.3 below) #stalpha is not "accessible" at every stage.
 There may be times at which a relevant $G$- or
    $C$-change occurs but $alpha$ is not accessible, only to become accessible later.
 The reaction to the change, and hence permission, is "delayed" until the strategy is accessible.